lofar-astron/factor/README.md

 What's New Since v1.3
 ---------------------

+* Updated to use WSClean v2.6.
+Earlier versions are no longer supported
+* Support for Prefactor v3.0 has been added (earlier versions are supported as well)
+* Calibration is now done with the improved solver in DPPP, resulting in improved results
+* Solutions are now stored in H5parm format instead of ParmDB format; hence, LoSoTo is now required
 * Options have been added to allow the scales used by WSClean during clean to be specified (`selfcal_multiscale_scales_pixel` and `facet_multiscale_scales_pixel` under `[imaging]`)
 * The `atrous_do` column in the directions file has been renamed to `mscale_selfcal_do`, as this name better describes its purpose
 * Improved handling of flagged solutions during smoothing of the amplitude solutions